unvar/DS-SF-30/final-project/1/README.md

 # DS-SF-30 | Final Project 1: Lightning Presentation

 > **Submission:**
->
-> - Please submit your presentation via a private message on Slack to Megan and Ivan (all of us in the **same** Slack message) with a link to it.
-> - Present materials in class.
+> Push your finished assignment to your GitHub repo for this class.
+Then, submit the link to the location of your file on
+> Github via the form shared in slack.

 ---